|Title||Lord of Runestone|

 |Played by||Rupert Vansittart|

-His face is lined and he has grey hair, slate-grey eyes and very bushy eyebrows.
-He is tall and has large, gnarled hands, with a booming voice to match.
+Yohn's face is lined and he has grey hair, slate-grey eyes and very bushy eyebrows.
+He is as tall as Sandor Clegane and has large, gnarled hands, with a booming voice to match.
 He has a set of bronze armor, thousands of years old that is inscribed with runes that ward him from harm.

-Lord Yohn is a tourney knight, who took part in the Tourney at Harrenhal, where he was defeated by Prince Rhaegar Targaryen, and in the Tourney at Lannisport, where he was defeated by Ser Jorah Mormont.
-He defeated Thoros of Myr in the melee at the Tourney on Prince Joffrey's name day with a common mace after the fire of Thoros' sword had guttered out.
+Lord Yohn is a tourney knight, who took part in the tourney at Harrenhal, where he was defeated by Prince Rhaegar Targaryen, and in the tourney at Lannisport, where he was defeated by Ser Jorah Mormont.
+He defeated Thoros of Myr in the melee at the tourney on Prince Joffrey's name day with a common mace after the fire of Thoros's sword had guttered out.

 A Game of Thrones

-Lord Royce takes part in the Hand's Tourney in King's Landing, attending with his sons Andar and Robar.
+Yohn takes part in the Hand's tourney in King's Landing, attending with his sons Andar and Robar.
 He stays in King's Landing, participating in the boar hunt that kills King Robert I Baratheon.
-As Robert lies dying, Yohn is named by Petyr Baelish as a possible ally for Eddard Stark against Queen Cersei Lannister in the matter of the succession, though ultimately Ned chooses to rely on the Gold Cloaks.
+As Robert lies dying, Bronze Yohn is named by Lord Petyr Baelish as a possible ally for Lord Eddard Stark against Queen Cersei Lannister in the matter of the succession, though ultimately Ned chooses to rely on the gold cloaks.
+During Joffrey I Baratheon's first court session after Ned's imprisonment, Lord Royce is listed by Grand Maester Pycelle among those required to swear fealty to the new king.

 A Storm of Swords

-Yohn is mentioned as a suitor of Lysa Arryn by Ser Kevan Lannister.
+Yohn is mentioned as a suitor of Lady Lysa Arryn by Ser Kevan Lannister.
 According to Lysa herself, Yohn is pressuring her into participating in the War of the Five Kings, presumably in defense of Riverrun against the Lannister forces.

 A Feast for Crows

-After the death of Lady Lysa Arryn, Lord Yohn brings five other lords of the Vale to Runestone where they sign a document forming the Lords Declarant.
-Nestor Royce informs Littlefinger about Yohn's intent to question Marillion himself about the murder of Lady Lysa and to remove Baelish from his position as Lord Protector of the Vale.
+After the death of Lysa, Lord Yohn brings five other lords of the Vale to Runestone where they sign a document forming the Lords Declarant.
+Yohn's cousin, Lord Nestor Royce, informs Petyr Baelish about Yohn's intent to question Marillion about the murder of Lysa and to remove Petyr from his position as Lord Protector of the Vale.